kirillpechurin/structured-eval/README.md

 pip install "structured-eval[all]"   # + YAML, fuzzy, schema, rules, scipy alignment…
 ```

+By default only `pydantic` is required, but to extend functionality there are
-Optional features live behind [extras](docs/getting-started.md#install) — install
-only what you need.
+[extras](docs/getting-started.md#install) — install only what you need.

 ## Quick start

-A model extracted a course record; you have the canonical one to check it against.
-The two are *structurally* identical — same keys, mixed types, a nested array of
+The example uses a course record.
+The expected and the actual are structurally
-objects — but several values are off.
-A small config says *how* to judge each
+identical, but several values differ.
+A small evaluation config says *how* to
-field, and the report tells you exactly where the output stands:
+judge each field, and the report shows where the data diverges:

 ```python
 from structured_eval import evaluate